andre1988gomes/product-portfolio/01-case-studies/case-study-capability-gating/README.md

 * Constraints: Backward compatibility, reliability and safety requirements, and operational risk from unsupported execution paths

 ## 2. Problem Statement
-A high-value feature was requested for broad rollout, but only a subset of the installed base had the required platform capabilities.
-Rolling it out universally would lead to unsupported execution on legacy versions, increasing failure rates, support burden, and potentially creating safety/reliability incidents.
+A high-value feature was prioritised for rollout, but only a subset of the installed base (~30–40%) had the required platform capabilities to support it safely.
+Enabling the feature universally would trigger predictable failure modes on legacy versions, increasing operational noise and undermining trust.

-We needed a product strategy that delivered value quickly to eligible users while preventing feature activation on incompatible versions—without fragmenting the product experience or creating long-term maintenance debt.
+Examples of observed or expected failure modes included:

+* Rejected or partially executed commands due to unsupported capability contracts

+* Inconsistent client state after retries or timeouts

+* Increased support contacts framed as “feature instability” rather than technical incompatibility

+The core challenge was delivering value to eligible users without degrading reliability for everyone else.

 ## 3. Objectives